 Journaling, morning pages, a poem a day–you don’t have to write a great deal to feel the joy of seeing your words flow onto the page.
 Then celebrate and reward yourself for your efforts.
 Bit by bit you will be able to write more.
 Someone once told me “Writing leads to more writing!”
 It’s true.
 Every time you write, you’re breaking your silence and freeing your voice.

 Make lists of the significant moments you remember, moments that won’t leave you alone.
 Lists help to contain overwhelming emotions and allow you to slowly immerse yourself in a few memories at a time.
 Be sure to balance the light and dark memories.

 Another technique: Keep your writing private through the first draft.
 Share carefully and protect your vulnerable early thoughts and remembrances from outside comments until you have written a lot without worrying about what your family might say.
 Remember that family and friends might have a different perspective of events.
 Negative feedback or the fear of it stops us from writing freely and honestly.
 Protect your creative self!
 Get your stories down and live with them for awhile before sharing them.

 - List the 5 things that you are most afraid to write about.

-- Take each one on your list and freewrite for 3 minutes why you are afraid what you think might happen.
+- Take each one on your list and freewrite for 3 minutes why you are afraid.
+What would happen if you wrote your truths?

-- List the secrets that you aren’t ready to write about.
+- List the secrets you aren’t ready to write about.

-- List what you imagine people will say if you write your truths.
+- List what you imagine people will say if you write what you really think and feel.

 - Keep writing!
 Find a writing buddy you can send your work to and who can support you.
 Mutual support and witnessing helps with the process.

-- Take classes, and engage with other writers regularly–it’s like watering your garden.
-Your veggies grow better with more water.
+- Take classes and engage with other writers regularly–it’s like watering your garden.
+Your veggies will grow better with more nurturing.